SAP-samples/teched2025-AD168/exercises/ex3/README.md

     - If already signed in with your user number(used for previous exercise), please sign-out and sign-in again with the above credentials.

-## Intelligent Recommendation Creation for Specific Task (Already done): <br>
+## Section 1 : Intelligent Recommendation Creation for Specific Task:

+> [!IMPORTANT]
+> This section is performed by the Task Center Administator.
+For this exercise, we have have already created and activated the intelligent recommendation model.
+The model is also trained with some predefined data.
+You do not have to follow the steps in this section.
+It is only for information purpose so that you understand how the model are created, activated and trained for intelligent recommendations.

-In this step an **Intelligent Recommendation** model is created for 'Department Approval Task' of 'Purchase Order Approval process'.
-(This can be done only by Task Center Administrator)
+Below steps explains how an **Intelligent Recommendation** model is created for 'Department Approval Task' of 'Purchase Order Approval process'.

+> [!WARNING]
+> **DONOT RUN THESE STEPS**

 1. In the Task Center home page click on _Task Center Administration_ tab. <br>
    ![](/exercises/ex3/images/1.TaskCenterHome.png)<br><br>